hannahlyon/corr-1-covid19/README.md

-# corr-1-covid19
-Correlation One Data Science for All Women's Summit Project
+# COVID-19 Chatbot - Correlation One Data Science for All Women's Summit Project

 This project was done as part of the Correlation 1 Data Science for All Women's Summit in March 2020.
+Team members:
+- Hannah Lyon
+- Stephanie Jung
+- Ivette Sulca
+- Aakanksha Nallabothula Surya
+- Shreejaya Bharathan

 In the wake of the spread of COVID-19 throughout the world,  health call centers are inundated with phone calls, many of which are questions requiring only basic responses.